 To apply for a Medicare Supplement plan, you must first be enrolled in Original Medicare (Part A and Part B).

 Medicare beneficiaries can enroll in a Medicare Supplement plan during the initial Medigap Open Enrollment Period.
-The Medigap Open Enrollment Period is a 6-month window that begins when you enroll in Medicare Part B. During this time-frame, insurance companies must sell policies at the best possible rate and cannot decline coverage based on pre-existing health conditions.
+The Medigap Open Enrollment Period is a 6-month window that begins when you enroll in Medicare Part B. Insurance companies must sell policies at the best possible rate during this time frame and cannot decline coverage based on pre-existing health conditions.

 If you apply after your 6-month window, you fall outside of the protected enrollment period.
-Subsequently, insurers can refuse to sell you plans or impose an inflated premium based on your health conditions.
+Subsequently, insurers can refuse to sell your plans or impose an inflated premium based on your health conditions.

-When the time comes to enroll, it is important to be aware of your insurer’s pricing method, as this could dictate any future changes.
+It is essential to be aware of your insurer’s pricing method when it comes to enrolling, as this could dictate any future changes.
 There are three ways in which an insurer can price policies: